Evaluate the impact of a new Azure Policy definition

 Test your policy's effectiveness

 Before looking to manage new or updated resources with your new policy definition, it's best to see how it evaluates a limited subset of existing resources, such as a test resource group.
-The Azure Policy VS Code extension allows for isolated testing of definitions against existing Azure resources using the on demand evaluation scan.
-You may also assign the definition in a Dev environment using the enforcement mode Disabled (DoNotEnforce) on your policy assignment to prevent the effect from triggering or activity log entries from being created.
+You might also assign the definition in a Dev environment using the enforcement mode Disabled (doNotEnforce) on your policy assignment to prevent the effect from triggering or activity log entries from being created.

 This step gives you a chance to evaluate the compliance results of the new policy on existing resources without impacting work flow.
 Check that no compliant resources show as non-compliant (false positive) and that all the resources you expect to be non-compliant are marked correctly.
 After the initial subset of resources validates as expected, slowly expand the evaluation to more existing resources and more scopes.

 Evaluating existing resources in this way also provides an opportunity to remediate non-compliant resources before full implementation of the new policy.
-This cleanup can be done manually or through a remediation task if the policy definition effect is DeployIfNotExists or Modify.
+This cleanup can be done manually or through a remediation task if the policy definition effect is deployIfNotExists

 Audit new or updated resources

-Once you've validated your new policy definition is reporting correctly on existing resources, it's time to look at the impact of the policy when resources get created or updated.
-If the policy definition supports effect parameterization, use Audit or AuditIfNotExist.
-This configuration allows you to monitor the creation and updating of resources to see whether the new policy definition triggers an entry in Azure Activity log for a resource that is non-compliant without impacting existing work or requests.
+After you validate your new policy definition is reporting correctly on existing resources, it's time to look at the effect of the policy when resources are created or updated.
+If the policy definition supports effect parameterization, use audit or auditIfNotExist.
+This configuration allows you to monitor the creation and updating of resources to see whether the new policy definition triggers an entry in Azure Activity log for a resource that's non-compliant without affecting existing work or requests.

-In the event the policy definition is changed at this stage of testing, it's recommended to begin the validation process over with the auditing of existing resources.
-A change to the policy definition for a false positive on new or updated resources is likely to also have an impact on existing resources.
+In the event the policy definition is changed at this stage of testing, the recommendation is to begin the validation process over with the auditing of existing resources.
+A change to the policy definition for a false positive on new or updated resources is likely to also have an effect on existing resources.

 Deploy your policy to resources